 In 2000, The Sopranos was nominated for the Primetime Emmy Award for Outstanding Drama Series but lost to The West Wing.

-In 2000, officials in Essex County, New Jersey, denied producers permission to film scenes in the South Mountain Reservation, arguing that the show depicts Italian Americans "in stereotypical fashion".
+In 2000, officials in Essex County, New Jersey, denied producers permission to film scenes in the South Mountain Reservation due to concerns about the show's depiction of Italian Americans.

-In August 2001, Fairleigh Dickinson University's PublicMind conducted a national survey regarding the show's portrayal of Italian Americans.
+In August 2001, Fairleigh Dickinson University's PublicMind conducted a national survey, where 37% of respondents watched the show regularly, and 65% of this group disagreed that the show negatively portrayed Italian Americans.

 In 2001, The Sopranos was nominated for the Primetime Emmy Award for Outstanding Drama Series but lost to The West Wing.
-The Sopranos also won the American Film Institute's Drama Series of the Year Award in 2001.
+The show also won American Film Institute's Drama Series of the Year Award in 2001.

 In 2002, TV Guide ranked The Sopranos fifth on their list of the "Top 50 TV Shows of All Time", while the series was only in its fourth season.